 a document containing all of the following information:

-the applicant's/member's:
+the applicant's or member's:

 full name (including middle initial) and Medicaid identification number; or

-full name (including middle initial) and either date of birth or SSN;
+full name (including middle initial) and either date of birth or Social Security number (SSN);

 a description of the information to be released.
-Note: If a general release is authorized, provide the information that can be disclosed to the member.
-Withhold confidential information from the case record, such as names of persons who disclosed information about the household without the household's knowledge, and the nature of pending criminal prosecution;
+Note: If a general release is authorized, provide the information that can be disclosed to the applicant, member or AR.
+Withhold PHI from the case record, such as names of persons who disclosed information about the household without the household's knowledge, and the nature of pending criminal prosecution;

 a statement specifically authorizing HHSC or the MCO to release the information;